“Your Majesty,” I said, dropping into a deep curtsy.

 I shook my head.
 “Never.”

-My brother remained quiet in response, and I could tell from the mulish expression on his face that he didn’t believe me.
+My brother remained quiet in response, and I could tell from the mulish expression on his face that he didn’t quite believe me.

 “Marcus, I swear it.”